MatthewJohn/terrareg/README.md

 ### ADMIN_AUTHENTICATION_TOKEN

-Token to use for authentication as the built-in admin user, login as an admin to the user interface.
+Password/API key to for authentication as the built-in admin user.

 Default: ``